 “I lost an arm on my last trip home.

 The iconic first line of Octavia Butler’s novel, Kindred, puts the reader right there.
 The gravity of the legacy of slavery is there in the face.
 Who has lost an arm?
 How?
 Why?

 Listen as host Jeffery Jenkins and guests Ange-Marie Alfaro, Caroline Bhalla, and Aubrey Hicks as they think about this classic work of American fiction.

-To listen to the Bedrosian Book Club discussion of White Tears click the orange arrow in the Soundcloud player here -or you can download it and subscribe through ApplePodcasts, Soundcloud, Google Play, Stitcher or your favorite podcasting app!
+To listen to the Bedrosian Book Club discussion of the “Kindred” episode click the arrow in the player on this post.
+Or you can download it and subscribe through ApplePodcasts, Soundcloud, Google Play, Stitcher or your favorite podcasting app!

 Paolo Bacigalupi’s The Water Knife looks at our use and manipulation of water and water rights in the US and brings us to an ultimate conclusion.

 Your Heart is a Muscle the Size of a Fist imagines what it means to be empathetic within the institutional violence of our system and the violence humans can commit against each other.
 Listen to our discussion about power and the necessity of protest within our democratic structure, and how protests should, and can, peacefully engage to solve the world’s “wicked problems.”

 Written in 1968, Do Androids Dream of ElectricSheep is set in a near-future San Francisco amid vast desertion to off-world colonies.
 Those remaining on Earth contend with nuclear fallout dust and other dangers.
 Dick asks fundamental questions in the novel and our discussion touches on just a few of these.